Rellek/Capitals-wallpapers/README.md

 # Washington Capitals mobile wallpapers
 Sized for an iPhone 14 Pro Max (1290x2796)

-Wallpapers can be found in the FINAL folder.

 Recommended Hex colors for lock screen fonts:

 away white - 041E41 (blue text)